 It was a very different Adelaide Fringe for me.
 I produced only two of my own productions and did not run any venues this year.
 I did perform a lot.
 I had an amazing Fringe Festival, performing every day and running around supporting other artists where I could.
-I even did my first full-hour concert of my own original music which was really lovely and well-recevied (5* review).
+I even performed the first full-hour concert of my original music in a secret show!
+It was really lovely and well-received (5* review).
 Life was good and I felt really happy.

-I was making big plans for upcoming Festivals, I had other events of mine coming up (some which had to be postponed due to the bushfires earlier in the year), I had a date locked in for my Sydney Opera House debut.
+I was making big plans for upcoming Festivals and I had other events of mine coming up (some of which had already been postponed due to the bushfires earlier in the year).
+I had a date locked in for my Sydney Opera House debut.
 I was making enough money to survive and to pay more and more off my debt from the previous year.

-More information kept coming forward about COVID19 yet it still didn’t seem real or serious.
-Until the government put restrictions on events with more than 500 people…starting 16th of March.
-The day after Fringe finished.
-Ticket sales did drop on that last week as people started to be a little worried but many enjoyed its final days.
+More information kept coming forward about COVID-19 yet it still didn’t seem that real or serious.
+Until the government put restrictions on events with more than 500 people…starting on 16th of March.
+The day after Fringe ended, announced during the final week causing ticket sales to drop as people started to worry.

-I received a call saying that the following week, beginning the 16th of March, would be the last week for the foreseeable future of three choirs I work for.
-These choir rehearsals and gigs make up most of my income.
+I received a call saying that the following week, beginning the 16th of March, would be the last week for the foreseeable future for three of the choirs I work for.
+These choir rehearsals and gigs make up a large portion of my income.
 I had also been looking and talking with the university about completing an Honours in Popular Music starting mid-year 2020.
 However, I got a call on the 10th of March to say that I had been accepted and that my term had already started.

 Then all choirs were cancelled.
 Thursday night was gone.
-I went to the school I work with and no-one was there.
+I went to one of the schools I work with and no one was there.
 They had forgotten to let me know that choir and all events had been cancelled for the rest of the term.

 On the 22nd of March, I heard from Foodland Pasadena saying that they would like me to come in and play all week if I could.
 I was both excited and unsure.
 I didn’t want to get sick.
-On the 23rd I took in my disinfectant cloths and headed to the piano in the Flower Bar area.
+On the 23rd I took in my disinfectant wipes and headed to the piano in the Flower Bar.
 As they were no longer trading as a sit-in cafe they had taken out all the chairs and so I was surrounded on all sides by flowers and plants.
 People could not get close to me.
 I disinfected the piano and sat down to play.
-I was not only something I really needed but that people gave me so many lovely comments about.
+It was not only something I really needed but it helped others as people gave me so many lovely comments through the plants.
 It was something we all needed.
 The next morning I felt slightly revived and headed to play again, only to receive an email saying they had cancelled the program for the foreseeable future.
 I was devastated.
 The following day the hospital’s Arts in Health program called and said they had cancelled my performance.
 I was slightly relieved but also so very sad as I know people need music right now.
 I felt like my hands were tied as I could not do the thing I loved but also could not help others with it.